Robert Mueller Asks Judge To Postpone Rick Gates Sentencing Due To His Cooperation In Other Cases

 — New York Post (@nypost) March 15, 2019

-Lawyers for the special counsel and Gates have filed four updates, says Politico requesting delays while the former Trump campaign adviser continues to help in the various cases, and potentially could file another approaching the new May deadline.
-Gates helped run the inauguration with Trump friend and associate, Tom Barrack, and is now aiding into the investigation about the source of the donations and how the funds were spent.
+Lawyers for the special counsel and Gates have filed four updates requesting delays while the former Trump campaign adviser continues to help in the various cases and potentially could file another approaching the new May deadline, says Politico.
+Gates helped run the inauguration with Trump friend and associate Tom Barrack, and is now aiding into the investigation about the source of the donations and how the funds were spent.

 Glenn Kirschner, a former federal prosecutor in D.C. says that it’s likely that anything that Manafort knows, Gates knows also, so he is an asset to Mueller.